 How to track project progress

-Tracking project progress is fairly straightforward with our project management template.
+Tracking project progress is fairly straightforward with our project management templates.
 However, there are a few steps that you’ll need to take to effectively track the progress of your project:

 1. Define clear objectives